rsingel/contextly-plugin-wordpress/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

-Build your audience and boost your SEO with the best related and interesting content recommendation widgets and sidebars.
-Editorial control married to machine learning.
+Build your audience with the content recommendations that are relevant, trending, evergreen and personalized.
+Editorial control and machine learning.
 == Description ==

 [Contextly](http://contextly.com "Contextly") helps you build a loyal audience through content recommendations that keeps readers reading.
 We do this through a combination of powerful machine learning algorithms and editorial curation.